Slack 22.06.25

 What’s new

-- A swish new icon in the top left-hand corner of the app will show the number of notifications you have in your current workspace, as well as taking you to the sidebar, where you can swipe between your channels and conversations, as before.
+- A natty new icon in the top left corner of the app will show the number of notifications you have in your current workspace, as well as taking you to the sidebar, where you can swipe between your channels and conversations, as before.

 Bug fixes

-- Fixed: Sometimes, attempts to delete a message that had failed to send (due, usually, to low connectivity) were themselves failing.
-Doubling down on things is great – but not, perhaps, when that thing is “failure”.
-Now, when one thing doesn’t work, the other will.
+- Fixed: Sometimes, attempting to delete a message that had failed to send (due, usually, to low connectivity) in was itself, failing.
+Doubling down on things is great — but not, perhaps, when that thing is “failure”.
+Now when some things don’t work, the other thing will.

 Slack 19.10.20